 Used to differentiate between projects using the same broker.
 On most broker types this will be used as the queue name.
 Defaults to 'default'.

-Note: Tasks are encrypted.
-When a worker encounters a task it can not decrypt, it will be discarded or failed.
+Note: Tasks are signed.
+When a worker encounters a task with an invalid signature, it will be discarded or failed.

 1.2.2 workers